Rainbow flag (LGBTQ): Government flags

+In 2025, Boise, Idaho adopted the rainbow flag as an official city flag; this was after House Bill 96 was passed on April 3, 2025, declaring government entities in Idaho only allowed to display certain flags.

+In May 2025, the Sego Belonging Flag was adopted as an official flag of Salt Lake City, Utah; it is based on the Progress Pride flag.
+It was adopted in response to a new state law restricting the flying of that and other flags.

+The city of Missoula, Montana adopted the rainbow flag as its official flag on June 2, 2025.
+Other unofficial proposals and designs incorporating the rainbow flag into state, province, and municipal flags exist but have not gained widespread adoption.

 Notable flag creations

 Mile-long flags

-For the 25th anniversary of the June 1969 Stonewall Riots in 1994, flag creator Baker, aka Sister Chanel 2001 of the Sisters of Perpetual Indulgence, was commissioned to create the world's largest rainbow flag.
+For the 25th anniversary of the June 1969 Stonewall riots in 1994, flag creator Baker, a.k.a.
+Sister Chanel 2001 of the Sisters of Perpetual Indulgence, was commissioned to create the world's largest rainbow flag.
 The mile-long flag, dubbed "Raise the Rainbow", took months of planning and teams of volunteers to coordinate every aspect.
 The flag utilized the basic six colors and measured 30 ft wide.
 After the march, foot-wide (1 ft) sections of the flag were given to individual sponsors after the event had ended.
-Additional large sections of the flag were sent with activists and used in pride parades and LGBT marches worldwide.
+Additional large sections of the flag were sent with activists and used in pride parades and LGBTQ marches worldwide.
 One large section was later taken to Shanghai Pride in 2014 by a small contingent of San Francisco Sisters of Perpetual Indulgence, and documented in the film Stilettos for Shanghai.
 The Guinness Book of World Records confirmed it as the world's largest flag.

-In 2003 Baker was again commissioned to produce a giant flag marking the 25th anniversary of the flag itself.
-Dubbed "25Rainbow Sea to Sea", the project entailed Baker again working with teams of volunteers but this flag utilized the original eight colors and measured 1+1/4 mi across Key West, Florida, from the Atlantic Ocean to the Gulf of Mexico.
+In 2003, Baker was again commissioned to produce a giant flag marking the 25th anniversary of the flag itself.
+Dubbed "25 Rainbow Sea to Sea", the project entailed Baker again working with teams of volunteers but this flag utilized the original eight colors and measured 1+1/4 mi across Key West, Florida, from the Atlantic Ocean to the Gulf of Mexico.
 The flag was again divided afterwards and sections were sent to over a hundred cities worldwide.